-The Organization requires IRB continuing review of approved research.
-IRBs delegated responsibility for continuing review are authorized to conduct the process in accord with federal regulations using either (1) an expedited review process (see Policy No. 110.1) or (2) a convened review process (see Policy No. 111.1).Continuing review applications may contain proposed changes in the approved research.
-The review process for continuing review applications with proposed changes must be conducted in accord with federal regulations using either (1) an expedited review process (see Policy No. 110.1) or (2) a convened review process (see Policy No. 111.1).
+The Organization requires JHM IRB continuing review of approved human subjects research where required by applicable federal regulations.
+The JHM IRBs are authorized to conduct the process in accord with federal regulations using either (1) an expedited review process (see Policy No. 110.1) or (2) a convened review process (see Policy No. 111.1).
+Principal Investigators (PIs) are responsible for submitting continuing review applications containing sufficient information to allow the IRBs to determine whether the research may continue, should be modified, or should be terminated.

-A protocol is reviewed and approved (or approved with administrative changes) on February 1, 2007.
-Since the protocol will expire on February 1, 2008, the IRB must complete its continuing review no later than that date minus one day—January 31, 2008.
-This applies to protocols receiving either convened or expedited review.
+A protocol is reviewed and approved (or approved with administrative changes) on February 1, 2018.
+Since the protocol will expire on February 1, 2019, the IRB must complete its continuing review no later than that date minus one day—January 31, 2019.
+This applies to studies receiving either convened or expedited review.* Once the period of approval is established, it will be communicated to the investigator in writing in the approval notification.

-The IRBs have the authority to monitor the data produced by the study, the consent process, and the research itself through either the IRB office or using independent consultants.
-Once the period of approval is established, it will be communicated to the investigator in writing in the approval notification.
+The IRBs have the authority to monitor the data produced by the study, the consent process, and the research itself through either the compliance monitoring program of the OHSR or independent consultants.

 If the IRBs determine that significant new findings regarding the research might affect participants’ willingness to continue taking part in the research, the IRBs have the authority to require provision of such information to participants.
 This may include requiring re-consent of the subjects.